-Figure 11: All surviving ridge and furrow in Hallaton, 2018 Its national importance warrants protection as a non-designated heritage asset
+Figure 11.4: All surviving ridge and furrow in Hallaton, 2018 Its national importance warrants protection as a non-designated heritage asset

-POLICY ENV 4: RIDGE AND FURROW - The areas of ridge and furrow earthworks shown on Figure 11 are identified as non-designated heritage assets.
+POLICY ENV 5: RIDGE AND FURROW - The surviving areas of ridge and furrow earthworks (Figure 11.4) are non-designated local heritage assets.

-Where possible, loss or damage arising from a development proposal (or change of land use requiring planning permission) that directly or indirectly affects the significance of these areas is to be avoided.
-A balanced judgement will be made in determining any applications having regard to the scale of any harm or loss and the significance of the ridge and furrow as a heritage asset
+Any loss or damage arising from a development proposal (or a change of land use requiring planning permission) is to be avoided; the benefits of such development must be balanced against the significance of the ridge and furrow features as heritage assets.